Elementary School Academics

 Reading Workshop

 Reading Workshop helps fourth graders become skilled, avid, life-long readers.
 The curriculum provides students with ownership of choice alongside instruction of genre, strategy, and response to literature.
-Fourth graders are given extended amounts of time to read “just right” books and are partnered with classmates to foster genuine discussions about literature.
+Fourth graders are given extended amounts of time to read “just right” books and are partnered to foster genuine discussions about literature.
 Over the course of the year, students read many books and learn the skills and strategies to help them become successful readers.
 Teachers conference with students throughout the year and support or challenge students on an individual basis.
 With the use of mentor texts, fourth graders learn about character development, research clubs, and read historical fiction novels.

 Writing Workshop

 Fourth graders find their voice and dive into the craft of writing through Writing Workshop.
 Through the workshop model, students have choice and ownership of their writing, gain stamina, learn writing strategies and skills, and use writing as a tool for learning and communication.
 Students have daily opportunities to collaborate with peers and conferences with the teachers occur frequently.
-The year is divided into the Narrative, Realistic Fiction, Poetry, and Literary Essay units.
-Students learn about qualities of good writing and strategies to draw upon during each stage of the writing process.
+The year is divided into the Narrative, Realistic Fiction, Persuasive Essay, and Literary Essay units.
+Students learn about the qualities of good writing and strategies to draw upon during each stage of the writing process.

 Word Study